Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Discussion

-\important{Takeaway 1}{The flexibility of the notebook environment can cause instability, as out-of-order execution often leads to crashes like \texttt{NameError}.}
+\paragraph*{\textit{Notebook-specific issues}} As discussed in RQ1 (\autoref{sect: result_rq1}), notebook-specific issues contribute to a significant portion (19.4\%) of crashes, particularly those related to name resolution (e.g., \texttt{Variable Not Found}, \texttt{Name Error}, \texttt{Module Not Found}), \texttt{Model Initialization Error}, and key errors.
+These results highlight how the flexible execution model of notebooks can introduce instability, increasing the likelihood of crashes.

+Unlike conventional software engineering workflows, where execution order is typically linear and well-defined, notebooks enable an interactive, fragmented development process.
+This flexibility, while beneficial for experimentation, also disrupts state management, leading to errors caused by out-of-order execution and implicit dependencies.
+For instance, if a variable \textit{x} is defined in one cell but a later cell that references \textit{x} is executed first, a \texttt{Variable Not Found} occurs due to out-of-order execution since \textit{x} has not been initialized yet.
+These issues underscore the unique challenges of debugging in notebooks, where errors may not be immediately apparent and can propagate unpredictably.

+This finding underscores notebook development challenges, particularly in managing hidden state and execution order dependencies.
+Tools like NBSAFETY~\cite{Macke2021lineage} attempt to mitigate these risks by providing a custom Jupyter kernel that detects unsafe execution sequences.
+However, our results suggest that the problem remains prevalent, reinforcing the need for improved debugging support tailored to the dynamic execution model of notebooks.

+\important{Takeaway 1}{The flexibility of notebooks disrupts state management, leading to unusual execution-order errors, which highlight the need for better debugging tools to support ML developers.}

-\paragraph*{\textit{Data confusion}} Another common root cause of crashes is data confusion (18\%), indicating practical challenges in handling heterogeneous data types.
-It is a key contributor to a variety of exceptions such as \texttt{ValueError}, \texttt{TypeError}, \texttt{KeyError}, and \texttt{IndexError}, indicating that tackling data confusion could help resolve many of these exceptions.
-Data confusion also accounts for a high percentage of the ML-related crashes (23\%), as discussed in RQ2 (\autoref{sect: result_rq2}).
-It suggests that improper data handling such as incorrect data manipulations for ML APIs, is critical in ML-specific code.
-Specifically, ML development often requires transformations of data into specific structures that can be easily mishandled, causing errors like shape mismatches, improper data transformations, or incorrect assumptions about data formats.
-This underscores the need for improved data validation.
+\paragraph*{\textit{Data confusion}} Another common root cause of crashes is data confusion (16.4\%), indicating practical challenges in handling heterogeneous data types.
+There are many crash types, such as \texttt{Key Error}, \texttt{Data Value Violation}, \texttt{Unsupported Broadcast}, and \texttt{Index Error}, which point to the same root cause of data confusion.
+This potentially complicates fault localization process.
+Data confusion also accounts for a high percentage of ML-related crashes (20\%) (see \autoref{sect: result_rq2}), emphasizing the impact of improper data handling, such as incorrect transformations for ML APIs.
+Specifically, ML development often requires precise data formatting, and errors like shape mismatches or faulty transformations can be hard to allocate.
+This underscores the need for better data validation tools to prevent such issues.